elpatron68/camgrabber/README.md

 ### Preparation

 - To obtain weather data, you need to have a (free) API key from https://openweathermap.org/api.
 Create an account, log in and generate a key: https://home.openweathermap.org/api_keys.
 - Find the ID of the place for which you want to retreive weather data: Open https://openweathermap.org, search and click on your place.
 Use the right part of the URL as you ID.
-Eg. https://openweathermap.org/city/2862041 -> `ID = 2862041`.
+Eg. https://openweathermap.org/city/2862041 -> `openweather_id = 2862041`.
 - Find the geographic coordinates of the place of the webcam (from Google maps or place information on openweathermap.org), They are needed to calculate sun dawn and -down.

 ### Before the first start: